Hyun-Gi/ALBATROSS/README.md

 The PLC interprets the parameters transmitted from the main PC, manages system-level corrdination, monitors device status, and sends commend to the connected devices. <br>
 Main PC communicates with PLC by using OPC UA communication protocol. <br>
 To do so, two jupyter notebook codes are utilized. <br>

  1. Cell_assembly.ipynb
- 2. EIS_automation.ipynb <br>
+ 2. EIS_automation.ipynb

-Communication protocols for OT2 and potentiostat are not supported by PLC, so they are directly communicate with PC. <br>
+Communication protocols for OT-2, potentiostat, and EIS device are not supported by PLC, so they are directly communicate with PC by using API. <br>

 See [the manuscript in Arxiv](http://arxiv.org/abs/2512.13198)